On the size of the neighborhoods of a word

-\paragraph{Sequence Alignment and Levenshtein distance.} The Levenshtein distance between two words $U$ and $V$, denoted by $d_{lev}(U,V)$, is the minimum number of edit operations needed to transform $U$ into $V$, where edit operations can be: \begin{itemize} \item Insertion: inserting a character at some position in a word; \item Deletion: deleting a character from a word; \item Substitution: replacing a character in a word with a different character. \end{itemize}
+\paragraph{Sequence Alignment and Levenshtein distance} The Levenshtein distance between two words $u$ and $v$, denoted by $d_{lev}(u,v)$, is the minimum number of edit operations that { are required} to transform $u$ into $v$, where edit operations can be: \begin{itemize} \item Insertion: inserting a character at some position in a word; \item Deletion: deleting a character at some position from a word; \item Substitution: replacing a character in a word with a different character. \end{itemize}

-An alignment $A$ is a two-row array, where each row is a word over the alphabet $\Sigma \cup \{-\}$ and no column contains two occurrences of $-$; the character $-$ is called a \textit{gap}.
-We denote by $A_1$ (resp. $A_2$) the word on $\Sigma$ obtained by deleting gaps from the top (resp. bottom) row of $A$.
-The {\it cost} of an alignment is the number of columns containing two different characters.
+{ An alignment $A$ between two words $u$ and $v$ on $\Sigma$ is a two-row array, where each row is a word on the alphabet $\Sigma \cup \{-\}$ and no column contains two occurrences of '$-$' such that the words obtained from the two rows by deleting all occurrences of '$-$' are $u$ (first row) and $v$ (second row), respectively.
+The character '$-$' is called a \textit{gap}. } The {\it cost} of an alignment is the number of columns containing two different characters.
 A column containing twice the same character is called a \textit{match} column.
-A column with two different characters is a \textit{deletion} column is the bottom character is a gap, an \textit{insertion} column if the top character is a gap, and a \textit{mismatch} column otherwise.
+A column with two different characters is a \textit{deletion} column { if} the bottom character is a gap, an \textit{insertion} column if the top character is a gap, and a \textit{mismatch} column otherwise.

-The Levenshtein distance between two words $U$ and $V$ is equal to the minimum cost of an alignment $A$ such that $A_1=U$ and $A_2=V$.
+The Levenshtein distance between two words $u$ and $v$ is equal to the minimum cost of an alignment $A$ between $u$ and $v$.
 For example: {\tt

 }